-The bill is effective upon signing by the Governor and these requirements are in place until June 1, 2023.
+The bill was effective upon signing by the Governor on November 18, 2021 and these requirements are in place until June 1, 2023.

 What exemptions to an employer vaccination policy are available under the state law, OSHA ETS, Federal Contractor Rule and CMS Rule?